 Skip to contents

 tinyVAST is an R package for fitting vector autoregressive spatio-temporal (VAST) models.
-We here explore the capacity to specify a generalized linear latent variable model that is configured to generalize an empirical orthogonal function analysis.
+We here explore the capacity to specify a generalized linear latent variable model that is configured to generalize an empirical orthogonal function analysis (Thorson, Ciannelli, and Litzow 2020).

 Empirical Orthogonal Function (EOF) analysis